oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 ---

-### Improved Code Coverage & CI Support

-The Oppia Android team strongly values testing new code, and ensuring that these tests are comprehensive.
-Tests are a key way to protect new code from breaking in the future, something that everyone on the team appreciates.
-However, the team does not currently have a way to measure or enforce code coverage.
-This leads to gaps and missed behaviors that could break in the future.
-We need infrastructure that can record code coverage for existing tests, report the coverage in an easy-to-consume way, and enforce that a minimum code coverage is met.
-Further, this project involves establishing processes to improve the actual code coverage in the app and improving code coverage in a few classes.

-For reference, see this [Codacy report](https://app.codacy.com/gh/anandwana001/oppia-android/dashboard) of Akshay’s Oppia Android fork for an idea on nice code coverage reporting.

-**Potential Mentors:** @anandwana001, @BenHenning

-**Consider taking up this project if you:**

-*   Want to understand how to write very clean tests
-*   Want to help other team members learn how to write clean tests
-*   Want to understand how to turn missing lines of code into new tests
-*   Want to help improve the team's confidence when writing code (e.g. due to having better test coverage)

-**What we're looking for in the proposal:**

-*   A successful local run of JaCoCo in one module of the codebase.
-This report should show the actual classes that are missing code coverage.
-*   Submitted Android PRs that include writing new tests.
-*   Excellent English writing skills since this project will involve writing documentation that the rest of the team will follow
-*   A logically organized document written in a way that's easy to understand, and doesn't make any assumptions about what the reader knows or doesn't know (e.g. make sure any implied context is specifically called out)

-**Knowledge/Skills Recommended:**

-*   Kotlin
-*   Familiarity with writing tests; a key part of this project is finding the gaps in existing code coverage & writing tests to fill in the gaps
-*   Good troubleshooting skills since early analyses have revealed challenges in setting up JaCoCo
-*   Familiarity with GitHub actions could help

-**Dependency on Release Schedule:** None.

-**Suggested Milestones:**

-*   Milestone 1: Add support for code coverage in Gradle using JaCoCo for all modules in the app, and add a CI check that uploads a report & outputs an overall code coverage percentage.
-Ensure there's clear documentation explaining how to turn missing lines of code into tests by identifying the missing production behavior(s).
-Introduce a CI check which supports instituting a minimum code coverage for specific classes when their corresponding test suite is run (if possible, otherwise this check should be verifying overall code coverage).
-The initial code coverage % should start as the current codebase's code coverage.
-*   Milestone 2: Use code coverage results & the process established by this documentation to bring at least 5 different classes/components totalling at least 5k test LOC to 100% test coverage (all of these should be starting at less than 80% code coverage).
-Set up Codacy & hook it up to the project.
-Ensure there's clear documentation for how to run the code coverage tool.

----

 ### End-to-End Testing Support

 Oppia Android's current testing corpus includes unit tests using the Robolectric testing framework & integration tests using the Espresso testing framework (to ensure that the app operates as expected in a real Android environment).
 The current tests have a few limitations: they do not correctly facilitate cross-activity navigation flows which actual users will be triggering, and they do not verify that the app can interact with Oppia's backend correctly.